-Irish moss is a form of algae first used in Ireland in the mid 19th century.
-Since then, its medicinal applications have increased more and more.
-The thallus of the alga has cartilaginous consistency (Latin Chondrus = cartilage) due to the high amount of mucilage it contains.
+Irish moss is a form of algae first used in Ireland in the mid-19th century.
+Since then, its medicinal applications have increased.
+The alga’s thallus has a cartilaginous consistency (Latin Chondrus = cartilage) due to the high amount of mucilage it contains.

-Besides 80% mucilage, the thallus is rich in iodine, provitamin D, and mineral salts.
-Its most important active component is the mucilage, to which Irish moss owes its emollient, expectorant, and laxative properties.
+The thallus is rich in iodine, provitamin D, and mineral salts and contains 80% mucilage.
+Mucilage is the most crucial active component, to which Irish moss owes its emollient, expectorant, and laxative properties.

-This alga is recommended for bronchitis and catarrhs since it promotes expectoration, eases coughs, and reduces the inflammation of the airways.
+This alga is recommended for bronchitis and catarrhs since it promotes expectoration, eases coughs, and reduces airway inflammation.
 It is also suitable for gastritis and intestinal inflammation caused by colitis or chronic constipation.
 Irish moss is widely used in the food industry because of its jellifying effects.

-You can find Irish moss, a seaweed among submerged rocks off the coast of Ireland and France.
-It possesses a high nutritional mineral content responsible for its powerful healing qualities.
+Irish moss, a seaweed, is found among submerged rocks off the coast of Ireland and France.
+Its high nutritional mineral content is responsible for its powerful healing qualities.
 It treats intestinal problems, coughs, bronchitis, and tuberculosis.
-Due to its high-level mucilage content, it is an excellent demulcent for lung and kidney ailments and soothing inflamed tissues.
+Due to its high-level mucilage content, it is an excellent demulcent for lung and kidney ailments and soothes inflamed tissues.

 When preparing a decoction, you might want to sweeten it with an aromatic herb, honey, or licorice root.
-Irish moss is also used to treat throat and stomach ulcers, goiter, thyroid difficulties, and anemia.
+Irish moss also treats throat and stomach ulcers, goiter, thyroid difficulties, and anemia.
 In external applications, it is used as a hair rinse for dry hair and ointment for dry and burning skin diseases; it can soften skin and prevent premature aging and surface inflammation.

-NOTE: Irish moss and other seaweeds such as Norwegian kelp and Novia Scotia dulse are rich sources of minerals and the best sources of trace minerals.
+NOTE: Irish moss and other seaweeds, such as Norwegian kelp and Novia Scotia dulse, are rich in minerals and the best sources of trace minerals.
 Try to incorporate a little every day into your diet.

 Irish Moss Scientific Facts